 It is not only with clients but also with employees, whenever communicating, it should be in flow and not a hesitated one.
 This shows that the person did not come prepared.
 It does not matter how knowledgeable the manager is but if he does deliver a presentation without preparing then it is all useless.

-Even the orators do practise before delivering a speech so a manager has to be on his toes and excellently prepared.
-Coming unprepared is totally a sign that the person did not do his research and hence he is hesitant while speaking.
+Even the orators do practice before delivering a speech so a manager has to be on his toes and excellently prepared.
+Coming unprepared is a sign that the person did not do his research and hence he is hesitant while speaking.

-Sometimes such situations do arise where the manager is questioned by the employees, be it the failure of the project or any controversial announcement made by him.
-In such times most of the managers make mistakes by answering and getting caught in their own lies.
+Sometimes such situations do arise where the manager question by the employees, be it the failure of the project or any controversial announcement made by him.
+In such times most of the managers make mistakes by answering and getting caught in their lies.

 11. Ignoring the Realities of Power:

-So, the casual behaviour can be played outside the organisation but inside it should be formal boss employee relation.
+So, casual behavior can be played outside the organization but inside it should be formal boss-employee relation.

 12. Speaking uncoordinated words:

-Time plays a very crucial role in everybody’s life, once it flies will never comes back.
-Sometimes managers do not sync the time with what they speak while delivering a presentation, this creates a total chaos and blunder, and in other words it seems hotchpotch.
+Time plays a very crucial role in everybody’s life, once it flies will never come back.
+Sometimes managers do not sync the time with what they speak while delivering a presentation, this creates chaos and blunder, and in other words, it seems hotchpotch.

-Sense of time helps to indicate starting and ending of an event.
+A sense of time helps to indicate the starting and ending of an event.
 So, while speaking a manager should always speak co-ordinating with time otherwise the message can be misinterpreted.